 At its special Dec.
 15, 2020 meeting, the Tinley Park Village Board adopted a property tax levy request for Tax Year 2020 in the amount of $28,143,499.
 This amount represents a 2.08% increase over the previous year's requested tax levy dollars.

-The Village’s required 2017 levies to pay outstanding bonds and interest payments due in the upcoming calendar year (2018) are being reduced by nearly $3 million, which directly translates into reduced property taxes.
-The total amounts abated represent 75% of the total debt service of the Village and Library combined.
+The Village Board also approved tax levy abatements for the coming tax year.
+The Village’s required 2020 levies to pay outstanding bonds and interest payments due in the upcoming calendar year (2021) are being reduced by nearly $2 million, which directly translates into reduced property taxes.
+The total amounts abated represent 68.7% of the total debt service of the Village and Tinley Park Public Library combined.

 Tax Savings of Abatement for House Valued at:

 Click on the below links for more information.